-The boy now beyond being hungry walked across the road to get a better look at the man.
+The boy, now beyond being hungry, walked across the road to get a better look at the man.
 He seemed friendly enough, probably a farmer.
-The boy walked around the truck and opened the passenger door and climbed in.
+He walked around the truck, opened the passenger door, and climbed in.
 The truck was a mess.

 The man noticed the boy looking and said, "Pick it up if you dare."